tav/gitfund/mvp/app/page/flo-statement.md

-  * The social graph on GitHub provides us with a very useful dataset that will help us combat potential fraud by assessing the relative reputation of individuals.
+  * The social graph on GitHub provides us with a very useful dataset that will help us combat potential fraud by assessing the relative reputation of individuals and projects.

   * We prefer how they handle namespaces, i.e. with repos hanging off of users and orgs.
-They've done a great job of curating this namespace — saving us the headache of having to do it.
+They've even done a great job of curating this namespace — saving us the headache of having to do it.

 * We are temporarily using [Google Analytics] for website analytics.
 But given both its proprietary nature and privacy implications, will be replacing it